Genealogy Buff - Obituary Collection from McDonald County, Missouri

 Lyle Edward Warner, 79, of Southwest City, Mo., departed this life on Thursday, Nov.
 16, 2006, at the Siloam Springs Nursing Center and Rehab in Siloam Springs, Ark.

 Lyle entered this life on Sept.
 28, 1927, in Brainerd, Minn., son of the late David and Eldora Warner.
-He resided most of his working life in the states of Wisconsin and Minnesota.
+He resided most of his working life in the states of Minnesota.
 Lyle worked a few years for the Sioux Railroad and in 1993 retired from the city of Brainerd as a heavy equipment operator.
 On March 26, 1999, he was united in marriage to Mildred Irene Easter and together they shared the last seven years.
 He enjoyed music and loved the great outdoors where his favorite activities were hunting and fishing.
 Lyle also attended worship services at the First Baptist Church in Southwest City, Mo.

 He was preceded in death by his parents; his first wife, Patricia Warner; an infant daughter, Linda Lou Warner; a daughter, Linda Ann Warner; two brothers; and two sisters.